jeanguyomarch/eovim/README.md

 When `eovim` starts, it spawns an instance of Neovim.
 If it happens that `nvim` is not in your `PATH` or if you want to use an alterate binary of Neovim, you can feed it to `eovim` with the option `--nvim`.

+By default, `eovim` will connect to Neovim by requesting true colors (24-bits colordepth), which could be problematic for configurations that rely on terminal colors (256 colors).
+To enable the 256-colors mode, run `eovim` with the `--termcolors` (or `-T`) option.

 ## Hacking